Basra prison incident: Main incident

 British tanks and infantry encircled the jail where the men (whose photographs had been widely circulated but whose names had not been made public) were being held.
-A crowd gathered and began throwing stones and petrol bombs at the Warrior armoured vehicles, setting at least one ablaze.
+A crowd gathered and began throwing stones and molotov cocktails at the Warrior infantry fighting vehicles, setting at least one ablaze.
 Three British soldiers were injured and, according to some reports, two demonstrators were killed.
-A letter of ultimatum was taken to the prison by two officers from 12 Brigade HQ who were themselves taken hostage whilst the SAS soldiers were bundled into the boot of a car and taken to a safe house in Basra.
+A letter of ultimatum was taken to the prison by two officers from 12th Brigade HQ who were themselves taken hostage whilst the SAS soldiers were bundled into the boot of a car and taken to a safe house in Basra.

 Footage from the Lynx helicopter showed that the two SAS prisoners had been moved to a house not far from the prison and the British feared that they would be executed by Iraqi Hezbollah.
 Because of this, the rescue plan was altered so that a few members of A Squadron would assault the prison with regular army personnel and vehicles while the main SAS ground force assaulted the house.
 After nightfall, around 9pm, the British Army stormed the prison and house where the SAS men were being held.
 The SAS assault on the house met no resistance; they found the two prisoners in a locked room.

-According to the governor of Basra province, Mohammed al-Waili, the British had used "more than ten tanks backed by helicopters" to carry out the raid.
-The assault on the prison was spearheaded by Warrior IFV's and Challenger tanks breaking down the walls and destroying cars and flimsy buildings.
+According to the Governor of the Basra Governorate, Mohammed al-Waili, the British had used "more than ten tanks backed by helicopters" to carry out the raid.
+The assault on the prison was spearheaded by Warrior IFV's and Challenger 2 tanks breaking down the walls and destroying cars and flimsy buildings.
 Eyewitness reports claimed that the assault allowed 150 prisoners to flee the prison.

-The Ministry of Defence initially denied storming the prison.
+The Ministry of Defence (MoD) initially denied storming the prison.
 In later statements, it said that the soldiers would have likely been killed, and that the police force had been infiltrated by illegal militia groups.